Asynchronous Programming

 }

-In this code, the functions used in the first two then calls return a regular value, which will immediately be passed into the promise returned by then when the function returns.
-The last one returns a promise (textFile(filename)), making it an actual asynchronous step.
+In this code, the functions used in the first two then calls return a regular value that will immediately be passed into the promise returned by then when the function returns.
+The last then call returns a promise (textFile(filename)), making it an actual asynchronous step.

-It would have also been possible to do all these steps inside a single then callback, since only the last step is actually asynchronous.
-But the kind of then wrappers that only do some synchronous data transformation are often useful, for example when you want to return a promise that produces a processed version of some asynchronous result.
+It would also have been possible to perform all these steps inside a single then callback, since only the last step is actually asynchronous.
+But the kind of then wrappers that only do some synchronous data transformation are often useful, such as when you want to return a promise that produces a processed version of some asynchronous result.

 function jsonFile(filename) {